 Fall seems to have a little bit of everything; you’ll see dust in the early months, while the later, colder months are a lot like winter, with people sealed inside with little to no ventilation.

-To have healthy indoor air and less dust in the winter, you first need a good air purifier with a HEPA filter.
-There is a wide variety of particles in the air, and nothing traps them better than a high-quality air purifier with HEPA filters and activated carbon.
+To have healthy indoor air and less dust in the winter, you first need a good air purifier with a high efficiency air filter.
+There is a wide variety of particles in the air, and nothing traps them better than a high-quality air purifier with high efficiency air filters and a strong motor.

 In the fall, you’ll likely bring out clothes that have not been worn in months.
 Before wearing them, run them through the wash to remove any dust that may have accumulated over the past summer.